Blog

 A management style unsuited to the face-to-face-telephone mix

-• Strengthen team cohesion through corporate culture.
+• Strengthen team cohesion through corporate culture

-• Manage the balance between group and individual work time.
+• Manage the balance between collective and individual work time by following the appropriate advice.

 The lack of equipment in the home office environment